-Cryoactivism a term coined by CHRE, cryoactivism is activism geared to protecting our cryosphere, the Earth's frozen environment.
-This year we continued to provide actors in Argentina with key information on the conflicts between mining operations and glaciers.
-We are also advising cryoactivists in Kyrgyzstan on legal instruments to protect glaciers and periglacial areas in the TIAN SHAN mountains.
-We also developed training materials for middle school students and held our first 7th grade glacier lecture to more than 70 students!
-Finally, we are advancing on our California Sierra Nevada glacier and periglacial environment inventory.
-Cryoactivism Glacier and Permafrost Protection It's surprising to realize that 98% of our planet's water is not freshwater and that only 2% is apt for human consumption, agriculture and industrial use.
+Glacier and Permafrost Protection

+It's surprising to realize that 98% of our planet's water is not freshwater and that only 2% is apt for human consumption, agriculture and industrial use.
 Of this miniscule amount of water available to us, 75% of it is stored in glacier ice, mostly in the North and South Poles.
 A very small percentage (albeit a very large amount in terms human consume value) of this water is also found in mountain glacier environments.
 Mountain glaciers perform a fundamental role in supplying our rivers with critical water after the winter snow has melted.
 If it were not for the "regulatory" function of mountain glaciers, which slowly melt during dry months, until they can be recharged the following winter, we would not have water to cover ecosystem needs for the full year!

 CHRE's Cryoactivism work (advocacy to protect glaciers and permafrost) centers on policies to protect glaciers and social education about a glacier's role and vulnerability.
-We are pushing for glacier protection laws in places like Chile, Peru and Kyrgyzstan, and helped get the world's first and only glacier protection law passed in Argentina and are now helping to promote its implementation.
-During 2016 we published a series of works, including:
+In addition to pushing for glacier protection laws in places like Chile, Peru and Kyrgyzstan, we are actively engaged in ensuring that Argentina, which in large part through our efforts got the world's first and only glacier protection law passed, does not back track on advanced made.
+Currently, mining interests are gaining the upper hand in Argentina and there is a move by the current administration to annul the Glacier Law and permafrost protection regulations.
+CHRE is actively engaged in containing this regression of cryosphere protection laws.